scikit-fingerprints/scikit-fingerprints/README.md

 print(X)
 ```

-For fingerprints using conformers (3D-based), you need to create molecules first
+For fingerprints using conformers (conformational, 3D-based), you need to create molecules first
 and compute conformers.
 Those fingerprints have `requires_conformers` attribute set
 to `True`.
 ```python